emtee40/SurvivalManual-wiki/Power.md

 But if it is available, you can use it effortlessly.
 While you are harnessing the power of the sun, you can engage in other actions, such as obtaining food or building a shelter.

+A typical travel setup, with a paper-cheat sized solar-panel will cost 30$ (or €) and produce 3.5 watts.
+This source will be able to reload 10% of typical a smartphone in 3h of full-sun weather (batteries around 10Wh).

 ### Bicycle

 In contrast to the sun, generating power with your Bicycle is more effort, but it can also be a lot of fun and serve as good exercise.
 And it might be easily available, as most bikes already have a "generator" installed.
 Usually this "generator" / dynamo is there to power your lights on the bike.
 However, it can also charge a phone.
 You only need a converter to 5V/USB - you can build one yourself or buy one.
 But be careful here - there are some really bad converters out there.
 I would recommend building one yourself.

 ### Wind

 Wind-power is also great.
 It can be available day and night - but you need wind.
 Also, generators are often bulkier and hard to transport.
 However, it can be a great option if you are stationary, and are not on the move.
 It is not particularly  difficult to build a wind-generator.
-Basically, you just need to get the wind to turn something - use junk and your MultiTool to get the wind to rotate a shaft and attach a motor.
+Basically, you just need to get the wind to turn something - use junk and your [MultiTool](MultiTool) to get the wind to rotate a shaft and attach a motor.
 A motor is basically the same as a generator - you just need to build some electronics to harvest the power.

 ### Water